Life insurance application with a red decline stamp, symbolizing being declined for coverage and exploring next steps.

 When applying for no-exam life insurance, make sure you know your full health history—diagnoses, dates, treatments, and medications.
 Insurers can review your records if you pass away within the first two years to confirm everything was reported accurately.
 Being thorough upfront helps avoid surprises and ensures your coverage pays out when your loved ones need it most.

-Term Life Insurance Decline: Frequently Asked Questions
+Life Insurance Decline: Frequently Asked Questions

 Can I apply to another company after being declined?